 It is one of the files in the root of your site folder.
 By default, every hosting adds some WordPress code to it.
 Some of them add additional code.

 This is where the problem crops up.
-For example, the iTheme security plugin adds .htaccess rules in the form of code to the file.
-But this can cause 500 issues with the current PHP version.
+For example, the iTheme security plugin adds .htaccess rules as code to the file.
+However, this can cause 500 issues with the current version of PHP.

-For that purpose rename the .htacess file to something .htaccess_old or .htaccess_backup.
-Then test your site.
+For that purpose, rename the .htacess file to something like .htaccess_old or .htaccess_backup.
+Then, test your site.
 If everything works fine, then you need to amend your .htaccess rules.

 FAQ